masciugo/genealogy/README.md

 To apply Genealogy in its simplest form to any ActiveRecord model, follow these simple steps:

 1. Install
-    1. Add to Gemfile: gem ‘genealogy’ or, if you want to be always on the edge, gem 'genealogy', git: "https://github.com/masciugo/genealogy.git"
+    1. Add to Gemfile: gem ‘genealogy’ or, if you want to be on the edge, gem 'genealogy', git: "https://github.com/masciugo/genealogy.git"
     2. Install required gems: bundle install

-2. Add the foreign key parents columns to your table
+2. Add required to your table
     1. Create migration: `rails g migration add_parents_to_<table> father_id:integer mother_id:integer [current_spouse_id:integer]`.
+Read [here](https://github.com/masciugo/genealogy#-current_spouse-) for current spouse column explanation.
 A **sex column is also required**, add it if not exists.
-Read [here](https://github.com/masciugo/genealogy#current-spouse-option) for spouse column explanation.
+If necessary, all [column names can be customized](https://github.com/masciugo/genealogy#-column_names-)
-    2. Add index separately and in combination to parents columns
+    2. Add indexes, separately and in combination, to parents columns
     3. Migrate your database: `rake db:migrate`

-3. Add `has_parents` to your model (to put after a possible enum for sex attribute values)
+3. Add `has_parents` to your model (put after the enum for sex attribute values if present)

 ## Usage

-As the original aim was to add relatives concerning a specific individual, all relevant methods are instance methods called on that individual.
-They are of two kinds: *query methods* and *alter methods*
+Genealogized models acquire different kinds of methods: mainly *query methods* and *alter methods*, secondary *ineligible methods*, *scope methods* and *utility methods*

 ### Query methods
 These self explanatory methods simply parse the tree through parents' associations to answer queries.

-* `peter.father` returns peter's father
-* `peter.paternal_grandfather` returns parents of peter's father

-Some methods return a sorted array:

-* `peter.parents` returns peter's parents as 2 elements sorted array: [father,mother]
-* `peter.paternal_grandparents` returns a 2 elements sorted array: [paternal_grandfather, paternal_granmother]
-* `peter.grandparents` returns a 4 elements sorted array: [paternal_grandfather, paternal_granmdother, maternal_grandfather, maternal_grandmother]

-Some other return an unsorted array:

-* `peter.ancestors` returns an unsorted array
-* `peter.descendants` same as above

-Genealogy strongly considers multiple mates procreation so siblings and children are really featured methods:

-* `peter.siblings` returns full-siblings array (same father and mother)
-* `peter.siblings(half: :mother)` returns maternal half-siblings array (same mother)
-* `peter.maternal_half_siblings` just a shortcut
-* `peter.siblings(half: :only)` returns only half-siblings
-* `peter.half_siblings` just a shortcut
-* `peter.siblings(half: :father, spouse: :titty)` returns paternal half-siblings but the ones he had with titty
-* `peter.siblings(half: :include)` returns all kind of siblings: full and half
-* `paul.children` returns all individuals that have paul as father (mother can be any)
+Some of them return an AR object, like `father` and `paternal_grandfather`, or nil if is missing.
+Some other return multiple records.
+In particular some of them, like `parents` and `grandparents`, return a sorted and fixed lenght *Array* that may include nils, while other like `children` or `siblings` return *ActiveRecord::Relation*.
+This let you combine the result with other scopes, e.g., `children.males` to retrieve all male children.

-* `paul.children(spouse: :titty)` returns all individuals that have paul as father and titty as mother
+Some query methods can take options like `siblings(half: :mother)` which returns maternal half-siblings array (same mother) or `paul.children(spouse: :titty)`which returns all individuals that have paul as father and titty as mother.
-* `paul.children(spouse: nil)` returns all individuals that have paul as father and an unknown mother
-* `paul.spouses` returns all individuals that have had children with paul.
-Result will include nil if paul has had children with unknown spouse

-There are also some other miscellaneous query methods like:

-* `peter.uncles_and_aunts` returns siblings of parents
-* `peter.uncles_and_aunts(sex: male)` returns only male siblings of parents
-* `peter.uncles` shortcut for above
-* `peter.uncles_and_aunts(sex: male, lineage: :paternal)` returns only male siblings of father
-* `peter.paternal_uncles` shortcut for above
-* `peter.uncles_and_aunts(sex: male, lineage: :maternal)` returns only male siblings of mother
-* `peter.maternal_uncles` shortcut for above
-* `peter.uncles_and_aunts(sex: female)` returns only female siblings of parents
-* `peter.aunts` shortcut for above
-* `peter.uncles_and_aunts(sex: female, lineage: :paternal)` returns only female siblings of father
-* `peter.paternal_aunts` shortcut for above
-* `peter.uncles_and_aunts(sex: female, lineage: :maternal)` returns only female siblings of mother
-* `peter.maternal_aunts` shortcut for above
-* `peter.grandchildren`
-* `peter.great_grandchildren` returns children of grandchildren
-* `peter.great_grandparents` returns parents of grandparents
-* `peter.nieces_and_nephews(options={}, sibling_options={})` will consider full-siblings by default, but the second argument hash can modify this if desired
-* `peter.nieces_and_nephews(sex: male)` returns all male children of silbings
-* `peter.nephews` shortcut for above
-* `peter.nieces_and_nephews(sex: female)` returns all female children of silbings
-* `peter.nieces` shortcut for above
-* `peter.cousins` returns children of siblings of parents
-* `peter.family` returns peter's folks: children, parents and current spouse if in use
-* `peter.family_hash` same as #family but returns an hash with roles as keys
-* `peter.family(half: :include)` will also consider half_siblings
-* `peter.extended_family` will also consider grandparents, grandchildren, uncles, aunts, nieces, nephews

-Others methods called *eligible_ methods* can be used to pre-filter role-compatible (technically speaking) genealogy individuals.
-For example:

-* `peter.eligible_fathers` returns all genealogy male individuals excluding peter's descendants.
-It returns an empty array if peter has already a father.

-* `peter.eligible_paternal_grandfathers` will be the same as `peter.father.eligible_fathers`

-* `peter.eligible_siblings` returns all genealogy individuals excluding ancestors, all kind of  siblings and himself
-* `peter.eligible_children` returns all genealogy individuals excluding ancestors, children, full siblings and himself
-* `peter.eligible_spouses` returns all opposite sex genealogy individuals excluding spouses

 ### Alter methods

-They change the genealogy updating one ore more target individuals (the ones that are actually modified).
-These methods overwrite old values and call internally *save!* so all validation and callbacks are regularly run.
-Here are some examples where target individual correspond with method's receiver:

-* `peter.add_father(peter)` will change peter's father_id to peter.id
-* `peter.add_father(paul)` will overwrite peter's father_id
-* `peter.add_mother(titty)`
-* `peter.add_parents(paul,titty)`

-Not always the method's receiver is the instance that get updated (target record):

-* `peter.add_paternal_grandmother(terry)` will change mother of peter's father.
-No changes for paul and titty.
-It can seem weird but think about it as an intuitive shortcut to quickly build the genealogy as a whole entity.

-* `peter.add_paternal_grandparents(manuel, terry)` will change parents of peter's father like the *add_parents* method does.

-Some methods can take a list of individuals:

-* `peter.add_grandparents(manuel,terry,paso,irene)` will change both paul's parents
-* `peter.add_grandparents(manuel,nil,paso,irene)` you can skip unknown relatives using nil

-* `julian.add_siblings(beatrix)` will turn beatrix's parents into the julian's ones

-Multiple mating are supported so half parent relationships are admitted and can build separately:

-* `paul.add_children(julian)` will set only one of julian's parent depending on paul's gender.
-By the way, given paul is a male, this is of course equivalent to `julian.add_father(paul)`
-* `paul.add_children(julian, spouse: michelle)` will also change julian's mother

-* `julian.add_siblings(peter, half: :father)` will add peter as a paternal half-sibling, that is only peter's father will be changed to julian's one
-* `julian.add_siblings(peter, half: :father, spouse: titty)` will also change peter's mother to titty.
-This let set a different mother for the sibling

-Methods that involves updates of two or more instances use transactions to ensure the good outcome of the whole operation:

-* `peter.add_grandparents(paul,titty,nick,mary)` when peter's mother is invalid will raise an exception and no one of peter's parents get updated.

-Removing methods examples are:

-* `peter.remove_father` will set to nil peter's father_id
-* `peter.remove_parents` will set both parents to nil
-* `peter.remove_paternal_grandfather` will set father peter's father to nil
-* `peter.remove_paternal_grandparents` will set both peter's parent to nil
-* `peter.remove_grandparents` will set all parents' parents to nil *
-* `peter.remove_children` will nullify the father of all that records that have peter as father
-* `peter.remove_children(remove_other_parent: true)` will also nullify mother of all that records that have peter as father
-* `peter.remove_children(spouse: titty)` will nullify the father of all that records that have peter as father and titty as mother
-* `peter.remove_children(spouse: titty, remove_other_parent: true)` will do both last two actions

-* `peter.remove_siblings` will nullify both full-siblings parents
-* `peter.remove_siblings(half: :father)` will nullify only father of all records that have same peter's father as father
-* `peter.remove_siblings(half: :father, remove_other_parent: true)` will nullify also mother of all records that have same peter's father as father

-### Class methods

-* `YourModel.males` returns all males individuals
-* `YourModel.females` returns all females individuals

-## *has_parents* options

-Some options are available to suit your existing table:

-    class Individual<ActiveRecord::Base
-      has_parents column_names: {father_id: "padre", mother_id: "madre", sex: "gender", birth_date: 'birth', death_date: 'death'}, sex_values: [1,2]
-    end

-### current spouse option

-You can also consider current individual's consort providing the option `current_spouse: true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
-The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else. current_spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
-In the future current_spouse association can be used to add/remove siblings/children in a more concise way.

-### perform_validation option

-perform_validation option let you specify if child record, while altering its parents, has to perform validation or not.
-Default is true but sometimes the record could be affected by other validation errors not depending on genealogy gem

-### defaults

-#### column_names
-    father_id: 'father_id'
-    mother_id: 'mother_id'
-    current_spouse_id: 'current_spouse_id'
-    sex: 'sex'
-    birth_date: 'birth_date'
+They change the genealogy updating parent external keys of one ore more individuals'.
+The individuals that are actually modified may differ from the receiver: `peter.add_father(paul)` alters receiver's father attribute while `paul.add_children(julian,mark)` alters arguments' father attribute.

+These methods call internally *save!* so all validations and callbacks are regularly run before completing the operation.
+Methods that involves updates of two or more instances use transactions to ensure the good outcome of the whole operation.
+For example if one of peter's parents is invalid for any reason `peter.remove_grandparents` raises an exception and no one of peter's parents get updated.

+Like query methods, some of these ones can take options: `paul.add_children(julian, spouse: michelle)` will also change julian's mother to michelle and `julian.add_siblings(peter, half: :father)` will add peter as a paternal half-sibling, that is only peter's father will be updated not mother.

+#### Ineligibility and ineligible methods
+Genealogy makes use of *ineligibility* to filter out role-incompatible (technically speaking) individuals in order to prevent altering pedigrees with inconsistent relationships like loops (e.g. peter son of paul and paul son of peter).
+There are three levels of ineligibility:

+* `:off` to disable ineligibility checks.
+This can be very risky..
+* `:pedigree` (default) to run checks based on the pedigree (e.g., an individual cannot have ancestors as children)
+* `:pedigree_and_dates` to run checks on pedigree and on individual dates, birth and death, in combination with life expectancy ages and procreation ages (which can be customized by the option `:limit_ages`)

+When ineligibility is enabled, before altering the pedigree, internally ineligible methods will be run to get the list of ineligibles individuals.
+For example during `peter.add_father(paul)` genealogy checks that paul is not among the list returned by `peter.eligible_fathers`.

+### Scope methods
+Scope methods are class methods of your genealogized model and return list of individuals. `YourModel.males`, for example, returns all males individuals and `YourModel.all_with(:father)` returns all individuals that have a known father.

+### Util methods
+Util methods are mainly used internally but many of them are public.

+## Customization through *has_parents* options
+##### `:column_names`
+This option takes an hash which by deafult is:

+    column_names: {
+        sex: 'sex',
+        father_id: 'father_id',
+        mother_id: 'mother_id',
+        current_spouse_id: 'current_spouse_id',
+        birth_date: 'birth_date',
         death_date: 'death_date'

-#### other
-    perform_validation: true
+    }
+Pass different values to map legacy db.

+##### `:sex_values`
+This option takes a 2-elements array which by deafult is:

     sex_values: ['M','F']
+They represents the value used in the db for gender.

+##### `:ineligibility`
+This option takes one of symbols `:off`, `:pedigree` and `pedigree_and_dates`.
+See [here](https://github.com/masciugo/genealogy#ineligibility-and-ineligible-methods) for ineligibility description.
+Default is `:pedigree`.

+##### `:limit_ages`
+This option will be taken in consideration only if ineligibility is set on `:pedigree_and_dates` level.
+It takes an hash which by deafult is:

+    limit_ages: {
+        min_male_procreation_age: 12,
+        max_male_procreation_age: 75,
+        min_female_procreation_age: 9,
+        max_female_procreation_age: 50,
+        max_male_life_expectancy: 110,
+        max_female_life_expectancy: 110
+    }
+Use different values if necessary

+##### `:current_spouse`
+Other than father and mother also individuals' current spouse can be tracked.
+To do that just provide option `current_spouse: true` to *has_parents* and make sure that the corresponding foreign key column is present.
+Do not confuse *current_spouse* with *spouse*, which is intended to refer the individual with whom someone have a child.
+An individual can have many spouses but only a current spouse.

+##### `:perform_validation`
+This option let you specify if perform validation or not during *alter methods*.
+Default is `true`.

 ## Test as documentation
 A rich amount of test examples were written using the RSpec suite.
 Beyond the canonical testing purpose, I tried to make the test output as human readable as possible in order to serve as auxiliary documentation.
 Just type *rake* to run all tests on query and alter methods and get the output in a pleasant format.
 To best understand genealogy features, I recommend to read first the query methods test outcome (`rake specfile[spec/genealogy/query_methods_spec.rb]`) which was build on [this pedigree](https://github.com/masciugo/genealogy/blob/master/spec/sample_pedigree.pdf)